Manufactured homes duct sealing

 - Homes that have previously received an incentive through the program do not qualify for additional incentives if replaced

 - Submit all documents within 90 days of the qualifying service completion date

-- Duct Sealing Application, completed and signed *
+- Duct sealing and Duct Insulation Application, completed and signed *

 - Itemized receipt or contractor invoice must include: